fboender/gcountdown/README.md

 where you can click it to set an alarm.
 Once the time runs out, you will be alerted.

+### Screenshots

+Some screenshots can be found on the wiki (Screenshots page)[https://bitbucket.org/fboender/gcountdown/wiki/Screenshots]

 Requirements & installation
 ---------------------------